Lulu Integration

 Sending orders to Lulu

-Passing customer and order information to Lulu or any fulfilment service is handled via the Shipping options you can create in your products settings.
+Passing customer and order information to Lulu or any fulfillment service is handled via the Shipping options you can create in your product settings.

-This allows you to have different shipping options that fulfil different product or even use different fulfilment services.
+This allows you to have different shipping options that fulfill different products or even use different fulfillment services.

-When you have created a physical product, your fulfilment tab will have a Shipping section.
+When you have created a physical product, your fulfillment tab will have a Shipping section.
 Here you can set shipping options for your product.

-When creating or editing a shipping option you want to choose Lulu as your fulfullment provider in the drop-down selection.
+When creating or editing a shipping option you want to choose Lulu as your fulfillment provider in the drop-down selection.

 You can then set the general shipping option details like the name (which is shown on the checkout page), any shipping restrictions – like what countries are valid for this option (if a customer visits from a country the shipping option isn’t valid for, it won’t show to them), and finally how much you want to charge for the shipping option (you can have shipping free by simply entering zero here).

-ThriveCart does not pull real-time shipping rates or integrate with courier services to dynamically update this value.
-Your product and shipping pricing are common conversion metrics and unlike a traditional ‘shop’ you’re checkouts and sales are focused on conversion.
+ThriveCart does not pull real-time shipping rates or integrate with courier services to dynamically update the shipping amount.
+Your product and shipping pricing are common conversion metrics, and unlike a traditional ‘shop’, your checkouts and sales are focused on conversion.

 You’ll also need to enter the URLs for your cover and interior content.

-These URLs needs to be publicly readable.
-The URLs are not shared with anyone or displayed anywhere – they are simply passed to Lulu so they can read your content files in order to generate the order.
+These URLs need to be publicly readable.
+The URLs are not shared with anyone or displayed anywhere – they are simply passed to Lulu so they can read your content files to generate the order.

-Once saved, you’ll have a shipping option set up for your product that when selected by the customer at checkout will now fulfil this order via Lulu.
+Once saved, you’ll have a shipping option set up for your product that when selected by the customer at checkout, will now fulfill this order via Lulu.

 Was this article helpful?